 6AMLD replaced 5AMLD and became legislation in all member states on 3 December 2020 – and is implemented in those territories by June 2021.

 In all EU member states, 6AMLD specifies and standardizes 22 predicate crimes for money laundering.
 Because of the wide range of money laundering predicate crimes outlined in 6AMLD, financial institutions must modify their adverse media screening procedure to ensure they detect relevant breaking news items.

 Adverse media screening is a useful KYC tool, particularly given that the FATF guidelines say that financial institutions must "knowledge their client's reputation," which includes past criminal liabilities such as participation in money laundering investigations.
 Compliance with that directive requires unfavorable media screening, which typically entails time-consuming human inspections of large quantities of unsorted news items, blog pieces, and social media.

 It is critical that any negative media monitoring technology employed is capable of recognizing media by particular categories.
 By minimizing false positives, it reduces noise and keeps notifications focused on what's important.

 Screening adverse media helps businesses to better prioritize their task and assess the degree of risk connected with each customer.
 Negative news classification may help improve automated screening, allowing searches to be customized to client profiles and regulatory settingsç

 Getting Ready for 6AMLD

 During the implementation phase, obliged companies should work to better grasp the additional regulatory scope that 6AMLD has brought, including new predicate crimes that must be monitored and the new risk environment in which they will be operating.
 Firms need to evaluate their technology implementation to fulfill their new Transaction Monitoring and Screening requirements and manage their AML resources and educate compliance personnel.
-If you want to comply with the 22 Predicate Offenses listed under the 6AMLD, you can contact us and request a deer details about our products.
+If you want to comply with the 22 Predicate Offenses listed under the 6AMLD, you can contact us and request demo details about our products.